Of all the ways we communicate at work, feedback is an essential one.

-Providing feedback is key to letting your employees know how they’re performing and what’s expected of them, and it’s part of supporting your team’s learning and development.
-It’s important that this feedback happens on a regular, ongoing basis – not just when performance reviews come around.
+Providing feedback is key to letting your employees know how they’re performing and what’s expected of them, as well as supporting your team’s learning and development.
+It’s important this feedback happens on a regular, ongoing basis – not just when performance reviews come around.

 So, as a manager or team leader, how can you best approach the kind of constructive feedback that deals with issues or shortcomings staff need to improve on?

-We asked David Jones, Senior Managing Director at Robert Half for his insights – here are seven principles for giving valuable constructive feedback.
+We asked David Jones, Managing Director at Protiviti for his insights – here are 7 principles for giving valuable constructive feedback.

 - Be problem-focused and specific

 An important part of telling an employee what they could do better is to tell them why.
-For example, starting a conversation with ‘You need to be getting to work earlier’ assumes the employee knows why punctuality is so important.
-Instead, be clear about the actual problem at hand – which in this case might be that customers are being kept waiting – and structure your feedback around it.
+For example, starting a conversation with, “You need to be getting to work earlier” assumes the employee knows why punctuality is so important.
+Instead, be clear about the actual problem at hand and structure your feedback around it.